AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/SiblingBefore.md

 XmlSchemaManager.SiblingBefore Method
 =====================================
-AutomationML 2.1 APIThis method is a utility method for insert operations.
+This method is a utility method for insert operations.
 The method will return the node which should be used as the sibling before a newly added child with the defined name.
 The Insertion has to be done after the returned node or prepended to the parent itself, if no node `null` is returned.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)